-Have you been through a storm lately?
-Maybe a situation where things felt really out of control?
-And did you wonder if maybe God was asleep?
-Have you ever been tempted to ask, “Does God even care about me?”
+Are you living through the terror of a storm?
+Is there a situation that feels completely out of your control?
+And do you wonder if maybe God is asleep?
+Have you even wondered, “Does God care about me?”

 Sarah Walton is a stay-at-home with four kids under 14 years of age.
 She’s the co-author of Hope When It Hurts and Together Through the Storms (May 2020) and blogs at Setapart.net.
 She and her husband, Jeff, recently relocated to Colorado Springs and attend Austin Bluff Evangelical Free Church.
 After more than a decade of trials and learning to walk with Christ as her family navigates Lyme Disease, special needs, and more, she shares how the gospel gives hope to our suffering.
 In her free time, she enjoys daydreaming about what she would do if she actually had free time.

 I think you’re going to be so encouraged by Sarah’s vulnerability, her faith, and her hope in Jesus—the one who calms our storms.

 Guest: Sarah Walton

 Freebie: Season 1: “The True Stories of Jesus” Bible Readings & Discussion Guide

 Our God clearly loves metaphors.
 He often has his people experience something physically which is a metaphor for something that is spiritual.
 For instance, in the Old Testament, we hear about Abraham and Sarah having a baby, which was physically impossible—since Sarah was 89 years old, and had experience a life time of infertility.
 God was showing that when someone is born into God’s family, it involves a miracle performed by God and no one else.